w7978708wen/Student-Home-Rental-Analysis/README.md

 <h2>Applicant Demographics </h2>

-•The applicant demographics is useful for knowing the customer base more and for developing marketing strategies.
+•The applicant demographics is useful for knowing the customer base better and for developing marketing strategies.
 The slicer is implemented to look at the trends for a particular time interval, such as year-month.

 <img src="https://github.com/w7978708wen/Student-Home-Rental-Analysis/blob/main/PowerBI%20Data%20Visualizations/Applicant%20Demographics%20Dashboard(1).png?raw=true">